HFAiLab/jupyterlab_tensorboard_pro/README.md

 ## Background

-In fact, there are already [jupyterlab_tensorboard](https://github.com/chaoleili/jupyterlab_tensorboard) (front-end plugin) and [jupyter_tensorboard](https://github.com/lspvic/jupyter_tensorboard) (corresponding back-end plugin) in the community. side plugin), but both repositories have not been updated for a long time, and some new repair PRs have not been merged in time.
-Based on this, it is judged that the project author is no longer actively maintaining the corresponding repositories.
+In fact, there are already [jupyterlab_tensorboard](https://github.com/chaoleili/jupyterlab_tensorboard) (front-end plugin) and [jupyter_tensorboard](https://github.com/lspvic/jupyter_tensorboard) (back-end plugin) in the community, but both repositories have not been updated for a long time, and some new repair PRs have not been merged in time.
+Based on this, maybe the project author is no longer actively maintaining the corresponding repositories.

-At the same time, the existing community TensorBoard plugin has certain experience problems, such as installing two python packages at the same time, no response for a long time after clicking `TensorBoard`, the TensorBoard Reload time cannot be set.
-The interactive experience is not friendly enough, which will also affect the user's Jupyterlab experience.
+At the same time, the existing community TensorBoard plugin has some experience problems, such as installing two python packages at the same time, no response for a long time after clicking `TensorBoard`, and the TensorBoard Reload time cannot be set.
+The interactive experience is not friendly enough, which will also affect the user's JupyterLab experience.

-Therefore, this project is forked from the existing projects of the community, makes changes to the logic, and refers to some previous PRs that are more helpful but have not been incorporated for the time being, and will to be maintained for a long time in the future.
+Therefore, this project is forked from the existing projects of the community, and we made some positive changes, contained some previous PRs which are helpful but have not been merged for the time being.
+This repo will to be maintained for a long time in the future.

+This repo has also changed the api name, so it can be completely independent of the above plugins.

 Special thanks to the developers of the previous related repositories.